Dhi13man/oorep-mcp/README.md

 4. Look for the 🔌 MCP indicator in the bottom-right corner

-For full documentation, see the sections below or the [IMPLEMENTATION_PLAN.md](IMPLEMENTATION_PLAN.md).

 ## Usage Examples

 Once installed, you can interact with OOREP through Claude naturally.
 Here are some example conversations: